-Are you looking for a solution to your expensive electricity bills?
-Do you want to find a plan with great usage rates, discounts and features?
+Have you just received bill shock at the size of your electricity bill?
+Do you want to find a plan with great supply and usage rates, discounts and features?
 We’re ready to help.
-However, to get the most out of your comparison, you first need to understand a little more about your electricity bill.
+However, to get the most out of your comparison, we want to help you understand a little more about your electricity bill.

-Do you have a market or regulated (standing) contract?
-If you’re on a market contract, your provider will typically offer you more competitive electricity usage rates.
-Your contract will also likely feature discounts and perks; however, these may change at the end of a contract or benefit period (e.g. 12 months).
+Market Contract – your provider will typically offer you more competitive electricity supply and usage rates if you’re on a market contract.
+Your contract may feature discounts and perks; however, these may change at the end of a contract or benefit period (e.g. 12 months).

-If you’re on a regulated/standing contract (like a Default Market Offer or a Victorian Default Offer), you’re likely on a plan that doesn’t feature any discounts.
-These offers may also offer uncompetitive usage rates.
-You may be on this type of contract if you’ve been on the same plan for more than 12 months.
+Regulated/standing contract (like the Default Market Offer or Victorian Default Offer) – you’re likely on a plan that doesn’t feature any discounts.
+These offers may not include as competitive supply and usage rates as others.
+You are typically on this contract if you’ve never entered into a market contract or been on the same market plan for more than 12 months.

 Providers charge different rates (i.e. tariffs) for your electricity usage, sometimes depending on when you use energy.

 Plans can offer discounts on electricity usage and supply charges or other perks (e.g. movie and game tickets) which is subject to conditions being met such as paying by Direct Debit or paying monthly.

 There’s also an increase of electricity retailers who partner with aligned businesses such as telco providers and insurance companies to make additional or more attractive discount offers if you have memberships.

 Make sure when comparing plans, you check whether these benefits provide real value to you.